Board Policy 5600

 - Any information, either written or oral, received from law enforcement officials concerning a student less than the age of 17 years who has been arrested or taken into custody.

 State and federal law grant students and parent(s)/guardian(s) certain rights, including the right to inspect, copy, and challenge school records.
 The information contained in school student records shall be kept current, accurate, clear and relevant.
 All information maintained concerning a student receiving special education services shall be directly related to the provision of services to that child.
 The District may release directory information as permitted by law, but parent(s)/guardian(s) shall have the right to object to the release of information regarding their child.
 However, the District will comply with an ex parte court order requiring it to permit the U.S. Attorney General or designee to have access to a student’s school records without notice to, or the consent of, the student’s parent/guardian.
+Upon request, the District discloses school student records without parent consent to the official records custodian of another school in which a student has enrolled or intends to enroll, as well as to any other person as specifically required or permitted by State or federal law.

 The Superintendent shall implement this policy with administrative procedures.
 The Superintendent shall also designate a records custodian who shall maintain student records.
 The Superintendent or designee shall inform staff members of this policy, and shall inform students and their parent(s)/guardian(s) of it, as well as their rights regarding student school records.